mlcommons/ck/docs/taskforce.md

 Since we already participate in many weekly conf-calls to support various MLCommons initiatives, we decided not to have yet another separate conf-call for our TF in 2024.

-Instead, we will discuss our progress on MLPerf automation and reproducibility at existing MLCommons conf-calls where CM is used:
+Instead, we discuss our progress on MLPerf automation and reproducibility at existing MLCommons conf-calls where CM is used:
 * [MLPerf inference WG](https://mlcommons.org/working-groups/benchmarks/inference): weekly conf-calls on Tuesday at 8:30am PST
 * [MLPerf automotive WG](https://mlcommons.org/working-groups/benchmarks/automotive)